 Fees: View More Details on Fees

-Students may pursue Psychology as a single major or in combination with Minor.
+Students may pursue Biomedical Engineering as a single major or in combination with a Minor.

-(Students need to complete at least 5 cu of level 3 and above courses as electives.)
+(Students need to complete 20 cu of electives.)

 (Students can use 30 cu to take a minor.)